The Fouke Monster is said to roam the timberlands of south Arkansas.

 Where the Ghosts of Arkansas Live

 Calico Rock has a unique claim to fame: it has the only authentic ghost town in America located within a living community.
-A downloadable walking tour map of Peppersauce Bottom is available on Calico Rock Organization for Revitalization.
+A downloadable walking tour map of the East Calico Historic District is available on Calico Rock Organization for Revitalization.
 Don't miss what may be the best-known Arkansas ghost town, the old zinc mining town of Rush on the Buffalo National River.

 White River & Fouke Monsters